ZephrFish/AutoHoneyPoC/README.md

 ## Detection and Response
-I'm not a blue teamer or detection engineer by trade, however, the Yara rules before are my attempt at some detection for the domains and binaries being executed historically within your environment.
+I'm not a blue teamer or detection engineer by trade; however, the Yara rules before are my attempt at some detection for the domains and binaries being executed historically within your environment.

 ```
 rule HoneyPoC_URLDetect {